charmoniumQ/sams-cookiecutter-pypackage/README.md

-# What is this?
+# Sam's Cookiecutter repo for Python packages

 This is a [cookiecutter] for creating Python packages.
+See [charmonium.cache] for an exmaple of a project generated with this cookiecutter.

-Usage:
+## Usage

 ```shell
 $ pip install --user git+https://github.com/cookiecutter/cookiecutter